Kotlin/KEEP/proposals/KEEP-0469-explicit-type-parameters.md

 Kotlin has type erasure runtime semantics for non-reified type parameters, and for most Kotlin code, types are only used as a safety check: they statically reject unsafe code but do not affect runtime behavior.
-Therefore, complex, based on heuristics, and ever evolving type inference is acceptable: what concrete types are inferred does not affect execution.
+Therefore, the complex, heuristics-based, and ever-evolving type inference system is acceptable: what concrete types are inferred does not affect execution.
 Ensuring types safely approximate the runtime behavior is a separate concern.
-This is why it is okay for a same expression `emptyList()` to have different types depending on the context:
+This is why it is okay for the same expression `emptyList()` to have different types depending on the context:

 ```kotlin